LybaNL/Opencart_event_cookie_consent/README.md

 * Action : The file and public function that is executed.

 *Values*
-* Code   : shipping_disablerate
+* Code   : inject_scripts
-* Trigger: catalog/controller/checkout/shipping_method/after
+* Trigger: catalog/view/common/footer/after
-* Action : event/shippingrate/disablerate
+* Actions: event/insertcookieconsent/inject_cookieconsent

 ## Remarks
 - It is always recommended that you create a backup of your files and database before applying changes.